vectordotdev/vector/website/docs/reference/sources/kafka.md

 ### key_field

-The log field name to use for the topic key.
+The log field name to use for the Kafka message key.
 If unspecified, the key would not be added to the log event.
 If the message has null key, then this field would not be added to the log event.